aaalexlit/faq-slack-bot/ingest/ml/prefect.md

 prefect deploy --all
 ```

-Now all the deployments can be run from the Prefect Clouf UI
+Now all the deployments can be run from the Prefect Cloud UI
 It's also possible to run it from the command line
 ```shell
 prefect deployment run 'Update ML info Milvus index/fill-index-zilliz'